Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 signals are rough proxies, and the operator noticing drift remains the most reliable trigger.

+*Observed limitation:* CM appears to re-sharpen salience — restoring emphasis on what's load-bearing — rather than actually removing or compacting tokens from context.
+In tested threads (Claude and GPT), this made CM meaningfully effective around the 300k-token mark but of limited value by roughly 450–500k tokens, where the underlying context volume itself appears to be the binding constraint.
+This is a working hypothesis about mechanism, not a confirmed technical fact

 ---

 **Intelligent Yielding — knowing when to stop**